-- On lakes less than 1000 acres you can have a 4’x24’ seasonal dock only if the shoreline frontage is less than 75 feet.
+On lakes less than 1000 acres you can have a 4’x24’ seasonal dock only if the shoreline frontage is less than 75 feet.
 6’x30’ seasonal dock only for shoreline frontage 75’+.
 No Permanent Docking structures are allowed on freshwater bodies less than 1,000 Acres.

-- Permanent docks will need a bubbler/circulator/aquatherm (fan that runs on a timer via electric to circulate the water from freezing around it) during the winter season.
+Permanent docks will need a bubbler/circulator/aquatherm (fan that runs on a timer via electric to circulate the water from freezing around it) during the winter season.
 These need to be registered not with the state but with NH Department of Safety Forms found on the town website ($50).

-- New docks or additions to existing docks must be located at least 20 feet from abutting property lines, including the imaginary extensions of those property lines over the water.
+New docks or additions to existing docks must be located at least 20 feet from abutting property lines, including the imaginary extensions of those property lines over the water.
 Moreover, any boat secured to a dock may not extend beyond the extension of the abutter's property line.
 If an applicant proposes to place docking structures within 20 feet of an abutter’s property line or the imaginary extension of the property line over the water, the applicant must provide a signed, notarized letter from the adjacent property owner granting permission for the new docking structure to be placed within 20 feet of his/her property line.
 Also, at no time can a new docking structure be permitted when the Applicant’s proposed boatslip area would extend over the imaginary property line extending over the waterbody.

-- A boat slip is the volume of water in which a boat is secured to a dock.
+A boat slip is the volume of water in which a boat is secured to a dock.
 The size of a boat slip is a predetermined, waterbody dependent, volume of water.
-For waterbodies 10,000 acres or less, a boat slip is a volume of water 20 feet long, 6 feet wide, and 3 feet deep.
-For waterbodies greater than 10,000 acres, a boat slip is a volume of water 25 feet long, 8 feet wide and 3 feet deep.
+For water bodies 10,000 acres or less, a boat slip is a volume of water 20 feet long, 6 feet wide, and 3 feet deep.
+For water bodies greater than 10,000 acres, a boat slip is a volume of water 25 feet long, 8 feet wide and 3 feet deep.
 Winnipesaukee is the only lake in NH greater than 10,000 acres.

 Can I dredge the area around a dock?